Rare conservation win: Mountain gorilla population ticks up

 “We have made progress in terms of their protection, in terms of allowing an environment where mountain gorillas can continue to thrive and grow,” said Anna Behm Masozera, director of the International Gorilla Conservation Program, based in Kigali, Rwanda.
 “But it’s important to note that mountain gorillas’ numbers could still slip back very quickly.
 We still have just two fragile and small populations,” split between two national park areas.

-A few key factors have enabled mountain gorillas’ modest rebound, said Masozera.
+Several factors have enabled mountain gorillas’ modest rebound, said Masozera.

 The three governments have stepped up enforcement of national park boundaries — areas where hunting, logging and paved roads are illegal.